Sahid Rangasala

-Sahid Rangasala (सहिद रंगशाला) is a multi-purpose stadium in Biratnagar, Province No. 1, Nepal.
-It has a capacity of 15,000 spectators.
+Sahid Rangasala (सहिद रंगशाला) is a multi-purpose stadium in Biratnagar, Koshi Province, Nepal.
+It can accommodate 15,000 spectators.
 It was renovated for hosting the SAFF Women's Championship in 2019.
-The stadium is home to Morang XI and Biratnagar City F.C.
+It is the home stadium for Morang XI and Biratnagar City football clubs.

 History

-The stadium has organised Mahendra Gold Cup (presently Birat Gold Cup) for the first time in 1961 A.D.
-It held the opening ceremony of Seventh National Games by the president of Nepal, Bidhya Devi Bhandari.
+The stadium served as the venue for Mahendra Gold Cup (presently Birat Gold Cup) for the first time in 1961 A.D.
+It held the opening ceremony of the Seventh National Games by the president of Nepal, Bidhya Devi Bhandari.

 In preparation of the 2019 SAFF Women's Championship, Biratnagar metropolitan city invested NRs.
 10 million into the renovation of the stadium.